 The bottom line: Hold loose pieces in an envelope so they don’t get lost or end up on the floor.

-5. Keep Your Interactive Reading Notebooks Organized with This FREE Table of Contents
+5. Keep Your Interactive Reading Notebooks Organized with These FREE Table of Contents and Divider Pages

 Tired of constantly hearing, “I can’t find it!” shouted at you when you tell your students to open their notebooks to a specific page?
 Or worse yet, watching a student flop their notebook open to a random page and begin their work wherever the fates landed that day?
 How fantastic would it be to have everything in their notebooks kept in a nice, neat order?